heimrichhannot/contao-dynamicfeed-bundle/README.md

 #### Register a feed source
 1. Your class must implement `FeedSourceInterface`
-2. Create a service for your class and add the `news-bundle.feed_source` tag.
+2. Create a service for your class and add the `hh.dynamicfeed.feed_source` tag.
 3. Create a new feed in the Contao-Backend (News -> Create Feed), select dynamic feed and the corresponding feed source.

 ```